dlvalencia/ANN-Processor/README.md

 03.27.2020 - Github repository created, documentation will be added soon.

-04.06.2020 - Example assembly program for exeucting RNNs uploaded.
+04.06.2020 - Example assembly programs for exeucting MNIST Feed-Forward ANN and RNN uploaded.